 - With the PCB tab selected, check to Create PCB Editor Netlist.

 - If this is the first time, then select Setup.

 - Browse to the location of the allegro.cfg file.

 - Click OK to netlist design.

-Netlist check is an important design verification step that is done manually and it identifies:
+Netlist check is an important design verification step that is done manually.

-- Net labels – Carefully name the nets.
-RESET 0 and RESET0 which are the same signal names will not connect since the former has a blank space between T and o, which can be referred to as typography errors.
+- Net label errors – Carefully name the nets.
+For instance, RESET 0 and RESET0, which are the same signal names, will not connect since the former has a blank space between T and o, which can be referred to as typography errors.

 Schematic verification in Altium Designer